dotnet/orleans/Step-by-step-Tutorials/On-Premise-Deployment.md

 ## Overview

 While using Orleans to implement cloud-based services is a core scenario, there is nothing that intrinsically ties it to the cloud as the sole platform.
 Orleans can just as well be deployed to the internal, on-premise, equipment of your organization's.
 In this tutorial, we describe the steps to take.

 Orleans based services are xcopy-deployable.
-All you need to do to deploy an Orleans based service to a set of machines is copy the following set of file to the target machines and start the OrleansHost.exe host process:
+All you need to do to deploy an Orleans based service to a set of machines is copy the following set of file to the target machines and start the _OrleansHost.exe_ host process:

-* Contents of the Orleans SDK .\Binaries\OrleansServer folder
+* Contents of the Orleans SDK _.\Binaries\OrleansServer_ folder
-* OrleansConfiguration.xml file with configuration for the deployment to replace the default placeholder from .\Binaries\OrleansServer
+* _OrleansConfiguration.xml_ file with configuration for the deployment to replace the default placeholder from _.\Binaries\OrleansServer_
-* Binaries with grain interfaces and grain implementation classes of the service along with any external dependencies to Application\<service name> subdirectory of the folder on the target with binaries from .\Binaries\OrleansServer
+* Binaries with grain interfaces and grain implementation classes of the service along with any external dependencies to _Application\<service name>_ subdirectory of the folder on the target with binaries from _.\Binaries\OrleansServer_.

 This simple task may be accomplished in many different ways and with different tools, but the Orleans GitHub repo includes a set of PowerShell scripts (https://github.com/dotnet/orleans/tree/master/misc/scripts/RemoteDeployment) that provide a way to deploy an Orleans based service to a cluster of machines and remote start the hosting processes on them.
 There are also scripts for removing a service, monitoring its performance, starting and stopping it, and collecting logs.
 These are the scripts we found useful for ourselves while building and testing Orleans.

 ## Prerequisites
 The following table lists the prerequisites for deploying and running Orleans on a remote machine:

-**.Net Framework 4.5**
+###.Net Framework 4.5

- Orleans runs under the .Net Framework 4.5, which can be installed from this link: http://www.microsoft.com/en-us/download/details.aspx?id=30653
+Orleans runs under the .Net Framework 4.5, which can be installed from this link: (http://www.microsoft.com/en-us/download/details.aspx?id=30653)

-**Powershell 2.0 with WinRM**
+###Powershell 2.0 with WinRM

 Windows 7 and Windows Server 2008 R2 should have these installed by default.
-For earlier versions of Windows, select the appropriate download from this article: http://support.microsoft.com/kb/968929.
-To confirm you are running the required version of PowerShell, start a PowerShell window and type Get-Host – the resulting output needs to say “Version: 2.0”
+For earlier versions of Windows, select the appropriate download from this article: (http://support.microsoft.com/kb/968929).
+To confirm you are running the required version of PowerShell, start a PowerShell window and type `Get-Host` – the resulting output needs to say "Version: 2.0"

-**WinRM Configuration**
+###WinRM Configuration

- Both the source and target machines must be configured for remote operations: Open a PowerShell window as an Administrator and run the command below on the target machine (enter ‘y’ at the prompts):
+Both the source and target machines must be configured for remote operations: Open a PowerShell window as an Administrator and run the command below on the target machine (enter 'y' at the prompts):

      winrm quickconfig

-**Increase PowerShell job memory**
+###Increase PowerShell job memory

 Set the memory limit on remotely invoked jobs to 4Gb:

     Set-Item wsman:localhost\Shell\MaxMemoryPerShellMB 4096

 To change it on a remote machine, use the following steps:

     Connect-WSMan -ComputerName <string>
     Set-Item wsman:<computerName>\Shell\MaxMemoryPerShellMB
     Disconnect-WSMan –ComputerName <string>

-**PowerShell Execution Policy set to run remote scripts**
+###PowerShell Execution Policy set to run remote scripts

- Open a PowerShell window as an Administrator and run the command below on the target machine(enter ‘y’ at the prompt):
+Open a PowerShell window as an Administrator and run the command below on the target machine (enter 'y' at the prompt):

     Set-ExecutionPolicy RemoteSigned

 This will set the machine to require signing for remote scripts only.

 Note that the user running the scripts must be a member of the Administrators Group on the remote machines.

 ## Deployment Steps
-In this tutorial , we will deploy the HelloWorld sample to a set of servers.
-The Orleans repo includes a 'RemoteDeployment' folder (https://github.com/dotnet/orleans/tree/master/misc/scripts/RemoteDeployment) where everything we need can be found.
-Start by building the  Hello World sample, commenting out (or removing) the silo initialization and shutdown code:
+In this tutorial , we will deploy the _HelloWorld_ sample to a set of servers.
+The Orleans repo includes a _RemoteDeployment_ folder (https://github.com/dotnet/orleans/tree/master/misc/scripts/RemoteDeployment) where everything we need can be found.
+Start by building the [Hello World sample](../Samples-Overview/Hello-World), commenting out (or removing) the silo initialization and shutdown code:

 ``` csharp
 static void Main(string[] args)